 Application Process and Timeline

-Students interested in the Sciences Po cooperative program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Sciences Po cooperative program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.

 Students approved by the HLS Study Abroad Committee must also complete the SPLS on-line application process for exchange students, which may include uploading supporting documents such as a CV, a letter outlining the student’s reasons for studying at Sciences Po, transcripts and official language testing results.
 HLS will provide students nominated to study at Sciences Po with more information on this process.